-Understanding how your business operates is the very root of success.
-And nothing will help you understand your business better than properly tracking, and knowing how to utilize – your business’ data.
+Understanding how your business operates is vital to achieving sustainable success.
+Nothing will help you understand your business better than properly tracking and analyzing – and understanding how to utilize – your business’ data.
 This, in a nutshell, is data analysis.

-Your metrics can be easily broken down into two main categories: PIs and RIs.
+Now, your metrics can be easily broken down into two main categories:

 - Not easily actionable

-KRIs track and define success.
-KPIs break it down and measure it.
+(Another) pro tip: KRIs track and define success.
+KPIs break it down and measure it

-KPIs, while not as flashy as KRIs, focus on the actions that lead to the results.
-They are what successful strategies are built from –the steps taken to get us ideal KRI numbers.
+Key Performance Indicators (KPIs) are not as flashy as KRIs but focus on the actions that lead to the results.
+KPIs are the foundation from which successful strategies are built; they are the steps that take us to our KRIs.

-Many organizations mistakenly rely solely on KRIs to provide insight into the overall performance of their business and direction on which actions are successful or what steps to take next.
-While important, KRIs can only provide the bottom number, they cannot tell you how you got there.
+Many business’ mistakenly rely entirely on KRIs to provide insight into the overall performance of their business and direction on which actions are successful or what steps to take next.
+While important, KRIs can only provide a snapshot.
+They cannot tell you how you got to where you are.
 Only KPIs can track that steps taken (and those which need to be taken) to ensure the highest level of success.